-inSocialWork® is the UB School of Social Work’s monthly podcast series.
+inSocialWork® is the University at Buffalo School of Social Work’s monthly podcast series.
 Our purpose is to engage practitioners and researchers in lifelong learning and to promote research to practice and practice to research.

 It is an exciting time to be a social worker!
 Innovative technology has opened up new possibilities to better serve our clients.